KyleMcKell/React-Journal/README.md

-# Getting Started with Create React App
+# React Journal

+A Journal that locally saves on a user's browser in localstorage

+May add db capabilities later

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).